Skip to main content

 • May require less bearing down

-• May enhance the baby's rotation and descent in a difficult birth
+• Can encourage baby’s rotation and descent

 Semi-Sitting/Upright